Get the latest from TODAY

 Just turn them once, until a golden crust forms on both sides, and then lay them on a plate to cool.

-5. Wait before adding the meatballs to the sauce.
+5. Wait before adding meatballs to the sauce.

 It's normal to want to pop them all into your mouth at once, but please be patient.
 It’ll be worth it.

 "Put them in the sauce a half hour before you’re ready to serve," Arpaia said.
-If they're put in the sauce too early, they’ll fall apart and lose that crust you worked so hard to achieve.
+If they're put in the sauce too early, warned the Food Network judge, they’ll fall apart and lose that crust you worked so hard to create.